TaylanTatli/KoboHighlights/README.md

 ## Description

-This project enables users to upload their KoboReader.sqlite file and view a list of books with annotations and the annotations themselves.
-Users can also send these annotations to Notion.
+This project enables users to upload their KoboReader.sqlite file and view a list of books with highlights and the highlights themselves.
+Users can also send these highlights to Notion.

 ## Features

 - Extract highlights from KoboReader.sqlite file
-- View list of books and their annotations
+- View list of books and their highlights
-- Send annotations to Notion
+- Send highlights to Notion
-- Save annotations to local storage for offline access
+- Save highlights to local storage for offline access
 - Multi-language support (English and Turkish)
 - Dark mode support
 - Resizable panels